It's Time to Get It Right: Improving Analog Clock Reading and Clock-Hand Spatial Reasoning in Vision-Language Models: Experiments

 \paragraph{Correcting Hand Confusion with Swap-DPO.} While SFT provides a strong performance baseline, it fails to resolve the core ambiguity between hands.
-The SFT-trained Qwen2.5-VL-7B model still exhibits a significant 2.42\% hand-swap gap (20.34\% B vs.\ 22.76\% S).
+The SFT-trained Qwen2.5-VL-7B model still exhibits a significant 2.42\% hand-swap gap.
 To target this specific failure mode, we apply Swap-DPO and demonstrate its effectiveness.
-As quantitatively summarized in Table~\ref{tab:stagewise_results}, Swap-DPO forces the model to distinguish between the hands' semantic roles.
-It narrows the hand-swap gap from 2.42\% to 2.02\%, achieving a \textbf{16.5\%} relative reduction in this specific error.
-By resolving this critical spatial confusion, Swap-DPO also yields consistent gains in overall performance, boosting the final full time accuracy to 23.06\% and reducing the total MAE from 104.31 to \textbf{96.42} minutes.
+Swap-DPO forces the model to distinguish between the hands' semantic roles.
+It narrows the hand-swap gap from 2.42\% to 2.02\%.
+By resolving this critical spatial confusion, Swap-DPO also yields consistent gains in overall performance, boosting the final full-time accuracy to 23.06\% and reducing the total MAE from 104.31 to \textbf{96.42} minutes.
 We visualize representative hand-swap corrections in Figure~\ref{fig:handswap_qualitative_results}.

-\paragraph{End-to-end improvement over zero-shot.} While Table~\ref{tab:stagewise_results} isolates the incremental gain of Swap-DPO over the SFT baseline, Figures~\ref{fig:scatter_zeroshot_vs_dpo} and~\ref{fig:sft_vs_itgr_distribution} highlight the end-to-end improvement of the final ITGR model over the zero-shot baseline.
+\paragraph{End-to-end improvement over zero-shot.} Figures~\ref{fig:scatter_zeroshot_vs_dpo} and~\ref{fig:sft_vs_itgr_distribution} highlight the end-to-end improvement of the final ITGR model over the zero-shot baseline.
 As shown in Figure~\ref{fig:scatter_zeroshot_vs_dpo}, zero-shot predictions form a distinctive off-diagonal cluster, whereas ITGR predictions align tightly with the $y{=}x$ diagonal.
 Figure~\ref{fig:sft_vs_itgr_distribution} further characterizes this shift in terms of the full error profile: ITGR produces a much sharper peak around zero error with a substantially reduced heavy tail, indicating fewer high-severity mistakes.
 Consistently, the cumulative distribution rises markedly faster, showing that a larger fraction of samples fall within practical absolute-error tolerances.